DynamicDevices/meta-dynamicdevices/README.md

 Then you can enter a docker container configured as above and run the `paplay` commands or similar

+SECURITY NOTE: That usually PulseAudio would run within a user session.
+This makes sense for desktop/laptop systems but is non-ideal for embedded systems.
+Instead we run PulseAudio in the systemwide configuration so we don't have to worry about user login.
+There are potentially some security and other issues with running in this configuration.
+These should be noted and can be found [here](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/SystemWide/).

 # Networking / Radio Support

 ## WiFi